Integrated Planning & Institutional Effectiveness Assessment

 The Office of Planning & Institutional Effectiveness coordinates progress monitoring and reporting processes for the Strategic Plan.
 Academic deans, administrative leaders, and department chairs and directors report progress on their own plans each year via Annual Reporting and other processes.
 This information, together with the monitoring of strategic metrics and other institutional assessments, form the basis of analysis for strategic reporting.
 A Metrics Team is advisory to the recommendation of metrics, and processes for their definition, collection, and reporting.

 Strategic-level reporting is constructed using a holistic approach that values both quantitative data and qualitative reflections.
 There are three elements of progress reporting: student outcomes, institutional outcomes, and metrics.
-Metrics generally fall into three categories: inputs (such as characteristics of students, faculty, and programs); processes and experiences (such as student retention and graduation rate and participation in high impact programs); and outcomes (student knowledge and proficiencies; attainment of desired benchmarks; post-graduate outcomes and success).
+Metrics generally fall into three categories: inputs (such as characteristics of students, faculty, and programs); processes and experiences (such as student retention and graduation rates and participation in high impact programs); and outcomes (student knowledge and proficiencies; attainment of desired benchmarks; post-graduate outcomes and success).

 Supporting the Plan: Institutional Effectiveness Assessment & Research Practices